- Course type: Self-paced

 to start this course today

 12 chapters in Praxis Core Academic Skills for Educators - Writing (5722, 5723): Study Guide & Practice

 Course Practice TestCheck your knowledge of this course with a 50-question practice test.

 - Detailed video explanations for wrong answers

 If you're having some difficulty preparing for the Praxis Core Academic Skills for Educators - Writing exam, this engaging test prep course can help.
 Made up of short lessons and self-assessment quizzes and tests, this comprehensive guide includes all of the information you'll need to know to do well on the exam.
 Some of the subjects outlined here include essay organization, writing arguments and grammar and word choice.
 Help from one of our experts is available through the Dashboard if you need any assistance with these concepts.

-Check out our Praxis Preparation resources!
-We've got Praxis courses to teach you the material, comprehensive Praxis study guides to help you study, Praxis practice tests to test your knowledge, and Praxis informational articles to get you up to speed on testing logistics.
+If you're looking for something else, be sure to browse through some of our other Praxis pages.
+We have a comprehensive guide to the Praxis Core, with information on test dates, locations, passing scores and much more.
+We've also got Praxis test prep materials to help you practice, Praxis courses to teach you the material, comprehensive Praxis study guides to help you study, Praxis practice tests to test your knowledge, and informational Praxis resources to get you up to speed on testing logistics.

 Syllabus & Course Information